eurodatacube/eodash/app/public/data/trilateral/Meltmap-ADD.md

 The data set contains Antarctic-wide daily melt maps (indicating presence of liquid water) from 2007 until 2021 derived from the ASCAT Enhanced Resolution
 Scatterometer Image Reconstruction (SIR) product [1].
 The melting extent/stage maps have a fixed colour palette, where the coding is as follows:

  0:   No melt/liquid water presence down to signal penetration limit (for C-Band in the order of several metres)

  1:   Surface layer melt (increase in depth of wet snow layer

  2:   Wet snow layer – saturated signal

  3:   Increase of refrozen layer above wet snow

-    4:      Stationary conditions
+ 4:   Stationary condition

  255: NoData Value

 ![](/data/story-images/ASCAT_AA_meltmap_2021.gif)